potteringabout/terraform-devops/README.md

 ## Config vs Code

 Config will be stored in GitHub environments in yaml.
-We will have the ability to pass in on the command line for deployments to dev.
+We will have the ability to pass in on the command-line for deployments to dev.

 eg.